-Interest income (expense), net consists primarily of interest income earned on our cash and cash equivalents.
-Interest income varies each reporting period based on our average balance of cash and cash equivalents during the period and market interest rates.
+Interest income consists primarily of interest income earned on our cash equivalents and short-term and long-term investments, including amortization of premiums and accretion of discounts related to our available-for-sale marketable securities, net of associated fees.
 Interest expense consists primarily of interest expense recorded related to certain indirect tax reserves.
 Interest income and interest expense were each immaterial for the periods presented.